WordPoints/standards/README.md

-WordPoints Coding Standards
+WordPoints Standards
 =========

-Coding standards and philosophies of the WordPoints projects.
+Coding standards, philosophies, and policies of the WordPoints projects.

 ---